 You: “Do you mind just checking?
 It’s worth a shot” OR “Ah, well thank you.
 We still have some time, can I come back and check closer to boarding in case someone is a no-show?”

-IF SOMETHING IS WRONG WITH YOUR SEAT/ENTERTAINMENT, SPEAK UP!
+IF SOMETHING IS WRONG WITH YOUR SEAT/ENTERTAINMENT SYSTEM, SPEAK UP!

-This is the most common way I’m upgraded actually.
-The audio or display on my entertainment won’t work, my seatbelt will be torn, my seat won’t recline, or some other malfunction.
+This is the most common way I'm upgraded, actually.
+The audio or display on my entertainment won't work, my seatbelt might be torn, my seat won't recline, or some other malfunction.

 I will politely let a flight attendant know about the issue, and often if space permits or it's an extremely long flight where something like broken entertainment would be a huge inconvenience, they will often move you and upgrade you as a bonus for the inconvenience.

-A broken entertainment system + kind FA + not-full flight is the perfect storm for a last-minute upgrade.
+A broken entertainment system + a kind flight attendant + a not-full flight is the perfect storm for a last-minute upgrade.

 IF THAT DOESN'T WORK, BE REALLY NICE TO THE FLIGHT ATTENDANTS

 This is your Hail Mary.
-The gate agents couldn’t help you, so you’re boarding the plane and heading to your somewhat-lame assigned a seat.
+The gate agents couldn't help you, so you're boarding the plane and headed to your somewhat lame assigned seat.

-If you’re walking and it looks like there might be a few extra seats or the flight isn’t completely full, you can ping a flight attendant and ask if you might move up to a better seat if no one claims it before take-off (this would also be the time to mention it’s your birthday, anniversary, etc.)Too broke to book business but hoping for a Hail Mary?
-Here's how you can get upgraded last-minute on your next flight, from booking to begging.
+If you're walking and it looks like there might be a few extra seats or the flight isn't completely full.
+After you sit down and they announce that they have finished boarding (not before!), ping a flight attendant and ask if you might move up to a better seat if it's available.
+This would also be the time to mention it's your birthday, anniversary, etc.Too broke to book business but hoping for a Hail Mary?
+Here's how you can get upgraded last minute on your next flight.
 Click To Tweet

-Do not just jump up and move to an open seat or try to secretly sit in Business Class because a seat is open.
-When people are boarding the flight they are busy making sure everyone is safe, helping people stow their luggage, directly lost passengers to their seats, etc., and its a huge headache when people start playing musical chairs and switching seats without notifying them.
+When people are boarding the flight the attendants are busy making sure everyone is safe, helping people stow their luggage, directly losing passengers to their seats, etc., and it's a huge headache when people start playing musical chairs and switching seats without notifying them.